-Our team includes educators, students, travel partners, and supporters stretching across the US.
-The ones above are from California, Colorado, DC, Florida, Idaho, Louisiana, Maryland, and Ohio.
+Our team includes educators, students, travel partners, geneaologists, historians, environmentalists, and a diverse cadre of supporters across the US and beyond.
 We draw our writing, photography, and videos from on-location visits, discussions with each other and readers, and by following curiosity.
-We also do service projects to support literary landmarks whenever and wherever possible and are known for lively public speaking.
+We also do service projects to support literary landmarks whenever and wherever possible and are known for rather lively public speaking.

 What inspired authoradventures.org?
 Click Beginnings.

-Originally from Florida and now in L.A., she has served in executive and community relations capacities, regionally and nationally, for educational non-profits, public television, libraries, and schools, on both coasts.
-Currently, she is an editor for the John Corcoran Foundation and represents local literary arts on the Arts Council of Conejo Valley Board of Directors.
+Having lived on both US coasts, she has served in executive and community relations capacities, regionally and nationally, for educational non-profits, public television, libraries, and schools.
+She is an editor for the John Corcoran Foundation and represents local literary arts on the Arts Council of Conejo Valley Board of Directors.
 She has a Master’s in Information Science (UCLA), a Bachelor of Science (University of Miami), book publishing credentials (Columbia University, University of Denver), and completed a year of studies at the University of Kent at Canterbury, U.K. She is a lifelong traveler to literary landmarks celebrating diverse traditions and an advocate for their preservation.
-Her day-job as an editor affords her the opportunity to generate national awards for writers, educators, producers, and innovators.
+Her day-job as an editor affords her the opportunity to generate national awards for writers, educators, producers, and STEM innovators.

 Katherine Smart is the cartographer partner for Author Adventures and has written and contributed photography in several state sections including California, District of Columbia, New York, West Virginia, and Wisconsin.
-Offered presidential scholarships by several universities in recognition of her work, she selected the American University School of International Service, Scholars Program for International Relations.
-She has spearheaded a literary magazine by and for teen readers and is a member of two national honor societies.
-She can frequently be seen as a browser at independent bookstores throughout Washington, D.C.
+Offered presidential scholarships by several universities in recognition of her work, she selected the American University School of International Service Scholars Program for International Relations, followed by Boston University’s Postgraduate Certification Program.
+Along the way, she studied abroad at two major universities, gaining knowledge in multiple languages and international relations pertaining to four nations in the Southern Hemisphere.
+She is a member of two national honor societies and has tutored students in elementary through college in English.
+She can frequently be seen as a browser at independent bookstores in the Washington, D.C. area.

 Additional contributors of writing, research, photography, and other resources are identified on the pages of their submissions.